rin67630/Tasmota-thinger.io-bridge/Documentation/Why_thinger.io-and_not_Open-Source.md

 You don’t need anything else: no computer, no MQTT broker, no database, nothing else than your devices and a browser.
 Important for casual tinkerers: no subscription, no cost, no payment data to be disclosed!
 You get up to two devices, 4 dashboards, 4 data buckets, 4 endpoints to send e.g. eMails …
-For free, forever
+For free, forever !
+# What is the difference with e.g. Tuya?
+Many IoT devices are sold with Tuya or other proprietary Internet-dashboards too.
+Yes, but those dashboards are designed by the vendor, providing just enough to sell their devices.
+With thinger.io you fully control your dashboards.
 # What is behind that company, will they sell your data?
 Free?
-Where is the trap?
+Where is the catch?
 Of course, the owners of thinger.io want you to love it so much that you will go into a more powerful pay-subscription, which is the way to go for businesses and the way they finance their living.
 But they will not nag you, as a tinkerer, if you don’t.
 They did not do in the past 3 years.
 # What about the future?